 Just to make sure the shedding process isn’t causing more harm than it already is for those who do have trouble shedding, it’s best to have a great hide that does a good job at retaining moisture and making sure the skin comes off as easily and as much as possible as well.

 Some owners like to create their own hides out of items that they have around the house, but to stay on the safe side, I like to provide my leopard gecko with a hide that I know for sure will help trap that moisture in all while giving them the privacy and comfort that they need when trying to get it all off as well.
-If you’d like to know which one I use for my moist hide along with my hot and cold hide, too, then check it out here on Amazon.
+If you’d like to know which one I use for my moist hide along with my hot and cold hide, too, then you can find it here on Amazon.

 Keeping up with the Humidity